In this guide, we’ll be discussing the difference between a headshot photo and a portrait.

 The cropping on a headshot is where the head nearly fills up the entire frame.
 Headshots will crop the shoulders and neck.

-The cropping on a portrait varies depending on the photographer.
-If it is a full-body portrait then the crop will ensure the whole body is in the frame.
+The cropping of a portrait varies depending on the photographer.
+If it is a full-body portrait, the crop ensures the whole body is in the frame.

 4. Mood